• Home

 • words

-You can also find me designing the future and making media at Digital Elements, enthusiastically experimenting in the garden at garden.geek.nz, and taking some notes in Chinese.
+You can also find me enthusiastically experimenting in the orchard at garden.geek.nz, limning our collective dreams at Mythology Club evenings, and making some notes in Chinese at DaiWeiDao.com.

 Twittering as emilyd